kreitzhm/business_intelligence/airbnb_analysis/README.md

 Helen Kreitzer

 ## Project Overview
 This project analyzes Airbnb listing data to compare the Columbus, Ohio and New York City markets.
-The goal is to [briefly describe what decisions your analysis could support].
+The goal is to help potential hosts decide when and where to list and how many listings to have, as well as if it's worth it to be a super host.

 ## Research Questions